nerium-data/nerium/OPERATIONS.md

-# Deploying Nerium
+# OAO Nerium Deployment

+Note: Insofar as we are committed to maintaining this as a public project, it should be noted that this document is specific to OAO deployment usage, and others may disregard it.

-## Deploy Nerium for Development
+## Deploy Front End for Development

 ### Prerequisites